lucaslk10/queue-manager/README.md

 `yarn dev:server`

-`yarn dev:queue` : Runs the queue processor.
-You can run how much processes you want.
+`yarn dev:queue` Runs the queue processor.
+Also, you can run how much processes you want.

 # Routes